haddocking/haddock3/docs/continuing_runs.md

 # Copy a run to a new folder

-Importantly to know, you can execute all previous examples on copies of the original run.
+You can execute all previous examples on copies of the original run.
 There is no need to rewrite the initial run if you wish to keep it.
 For that, copy the original run to a new folder:

 ```
 cp -r run1 run2
 ```

-In the configuration file, edit the `run_dir` parameter to `run2` so it matches with the newly created folder.
+In the configuration file, edit the `run_dir` parameter to `run2` to match the newly created folder. `run1` and `run2` are arbitrary names.
 Then, proceed by editing the configuration file as discussed in the previous examples.
-Finally,
+Finally, run:

 ```
 haddock3 new-config-file-run2.cfg --restart N
 ```

 where `N` is the step you wish to start from, as explained previously.

 Notably, you do not need to copy the whole folder when copying the original run.
 Instead, you can copy only the modules folders you wish to maintain plus the `data` folder.
+For example, if the original run has ten modules, but you wish to keep only the first three, you can copy only those first three modules to the new run folder.

+You can also copy the run to different systems because HADDOCK3 treats internal paths as relative paths.
+Therefore, modules can communicate with each other regardless of the absolute location of the run directory.

 # Extend a run with a partial config